ktdreyer/helga-bugzilla/README.rst

 if the XMLRPC URI is not the default, https://bugzilla.redhat.com/xmlrpc.cgi)

-This ``bugzilla login`` command will save your login credential to ``.bugzillacookies`` or ``.bugzillatoken``.
+This ``bugzilla login`` command will save your login credential to ``.bugzillatoken``.
 When this is set, Helga will be able to read private bugs with using the permissions of the user to whom the API key belongs.

 **Note**: This authentication feature can expose private information (ticket subjects) about your Bugzilla bugs.
 If you use this feature, be sure that the